Thomas J. O'Brien

 Before his election to the House of Representatives, Tom served as Vice-Chairman of the Kingston School Committee.
 He is an Eagle Scout and continues to remain active in the Boy Scouts of America.
 Tom is a charter member of the Kingston / Duxbury Kiwanis Club, a member of the Kingston Lions Club, the Knights of Columbus, and continues to be an active participant in many events sponsored by local civic groups and organizations.

 Tom also served as a financial services representative for a Fortune 100 company advising clients about improving their financial situation and future.
 Before his election to the state legislature, Tom worked as a Senior Litigation Assistant at the Boston firm of Goodwin, Proctor and served as a consultant for a number of businesses on the South Shore.
-Tom holds a bachelor's degree from Georgetown University and lives in Kingston with his wife Kristina.
+Tom holds a bachelor's degree from Georgetown University and lives in Plymouth with his wife Kristina.